 The long term mission of the Consortium is envisioned to involve collaborative efforts at various sites across the region between small fruit growers and grower organizations, industries and service organizations allied with and/or serving small fruit growers, agricultural extension programs and research stations working together to enhance the development of the small fruit industries in the region.

 The Consortium is administered by a Steering Committee involving one administrator, two faculty members and one small fruit grower organization officer or grower representative from each state involved.
 The administrators on the Steering Committee also make up the Executive Committee of the Consortium.
-Present Executive Committee Members are: Frank Louws, North Carolina State University; Billy R. Leonard, LSU AgCenter; Zack Snipe, Clemson University; Tim Smalley, University of Georgia; David Lockwood, University of Tennessee; Tony Wolf, Virginia Polytechnic Institute and State University; Wayne Mackay, University of Arkansas; and Desmond R. Layne, Auburn University.
+Present Executive Committee Members are: Frank Louws, North Carolina State University; Billy R. Leonard, LSU AgCenter; Andy Rollins, Clemson University; Tim Smalley, University of Georgia; David Lockwood, University of Tennessee; Tony Wolf, Virginia Polytechnic Institute and State University; Wayne Mackay, University of Arkansas; and Desmond R. Layne, Auburn University.
 Present faculty representatives include: Richard Hassell and Guido Schnabel, Clemson University; Patrick Connor and Phil Brannen, University of Georgia; Gina Fernandez and Bill Cline, North Carolina State University; Dennis Deyton and David Butler, University of Tennessee; Doug Pfeiffer and Jayesh Samtani, Virginia Tech; Amanda McWhirt and John Clark, University of Arkansas; Kathryn Fontenot and Raj Singh, LSU AgCenter; Elina D. Coneva and James Miles, Auburn University.
-Industry representatives are Ervin Lineberger from North Carolina; James Cooley from South Carolina; Henry Jones from Tennessee; Brian Green from Virginia; Marlin Wallace from Arkansas; Natalie F. Jones from Louisiana; and David Reeves from Alabama.
+Industry representatives are Ervin Lineberger from North Carolina; James Cooley from South Carolina; Henry Jones from Tennessee; Brian Green from Virginia; Les Dozier and Marlin Wallace from Arkansas; Natalie F. Jones from Louisiana; and David Reeves from Alabama.
 The chair of the Steering Committee is a faculty member from one of the member institutions.
 The present chair is Wayne Mitchem, NC State University.
 Budgetary and administrative services for the Consortium are housed at N.C.
 State University.
 The Steering Committee meets officially each year to plan SRSFC activities for the coming each year.